ilyachur/cmake4vim/README.md

  - **`:CMakeSelectBuildType`** Change the cmake build type with argument passed and call **`:CMake`**.
  - **`:CMakeRun`** Run the current the binary of currently selected target.
 Allows to automatically change the [Vimspector](https://github.com/puremourning/vimspector) config file. **Attention!
 The support of Vimspector config is an experimental feature.**
  - **`:CMakeRun!`** Run the current the binary of currently selected target.
 Command allows to reset previous arguments if plugin reads arguments from [Vimspector](https://github.com/puremourning/vimspector) config. **Attention!
 The support of Vimspector config is an experimental feature.**
  - **`:CCMake`** allow to use *ccmake* command inside vim.
-The command supports next open modes: 'v' - vertical mode, 'h' - horizontal mode, 't' - open ccmake in the new tab (by default the horizontal mode is used).
+The command supports next open modes: 'vsplit' - vertical mode, 'hsplit' - horizontal mode, 'tab' - open ccmake in the new tab (by default the horizontal mode is used).

 ### **Variables**